Lloyds Bank accelerates exit from ship financing

 Shipping companies say the sector will continue to face tighter lending conditions given the scale-back by many banks.

-"Some of the smaller, more thinly capitalised ship owners ... will still struggle," said Nick Fletcher of Commonwealth Bank of Australia, one of the few banks boosting lending to the sector.
+"Some of the smaller, more thinly capitalized ship owners ... will still struggle," said Nick Fletcher of Commonwealth Bank of Australia (CBA.AX), one of the few banks boosting lending to the sector.

-Fotini Karamanli, chief executive of dry bulk ship owner Hellenic Carriers, added: "The reality is ship financing is more expensive today and the terms under which it is provided are stricter."